 You asked and we answered!
-Saratoga Tea and Honey has been working behind the scenes to bring you boba, also known as bubble tea.
+Saratoga Tea and Honey has been working behind the scenes to bring you boba tea pop-ups!
 Of course we wanted to make sure you got what you wanted but it had to meet certain standards for us.
 Instead of just adding boba to any of our teas, we have been working to make sure that you get the full experience of the tapioca pearls (boba) blending with our tea and honey.

 Where Did Boba Come From?